Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/TimeTable.md

   The railroad station at which the stop should happen.
 - <code><b>ruleSet</b></code> <a href="../structs/TrainDockingRuleSet.md">TrainDockingRuleSet</a>

-  The docking rule set that describes when the train will depart from the station.
+  The docking rule set that descibes when the train will depart from the station.

 <b>Return Values:</b>

 - <code><b>added</b></code> boolean

-  True if the stop got successfully added to the time table.
+  True if the stop got sucessfully added to the time table.
 ### Method <code id="remove-stop">removeStop</code> (index)
 Removes the stop with the given index from the time table.